stunzz/Tailscale-Share/README.md

 1. Execute the following command in a shell/terminal - `git clone https://github.com/stunzz/Tailscale-Share.git`
 2. Now, get inside the folder - `cd Tailscale-Share`
 3. If you've Python 3 already installed then execute the following command - `python3 Tailscale-share.pyw`
+*To stop the console from opening up alongwith the GUI, save the file with .pyw extension.*
 ## Important Info
 _This utility is built with the help of free AI tools available like; ChatGPT, Claude Haiku, Code Llama etc. So they may contain vulnerabilities which I may have overlooked.
 Hence, it is advised to go through the entire code yourself as well.
 And if you find one, please report it immediately._